MPL has a laser engraver that you can use to etch and cut your designs out of wood or acrylic.

 Related FAQs

-Laser engravers are specifically designed to focus laser light for the purpose of engraving wood, metal, glass, or some other material with a preselected engraving—often images or script.
-The machine uses lasers to produce concentrated heat that removes the top layer of material, cutting it from an item to create the desired design.
-The light is focused at the right distance and set to the right power level in order to leave a mark.
-Too little power and it will not end up cutting into the material, too much and you can burn through the object.
+The light is focused at a specific distance and set to the right power level to leave a mark.
+Too little power and it will not end up marking the material, too much and you can burn through the object.

 Though the actual process of engraving may be relatively quick, there may be multiple, longer steps involved in preparing the engraving such as rendering the design into the computer software, prepping the material being engraved, and removing any unwanted residue after the engraving process.